brendacs/colludia-gatsby/src/content/review/2020-05-10-meet-takeshi-and-hiroshi.markdown

 pageType:     post
 game:         takeshiandhiroshi
 slug:         meet-takeshi-and-hiroshi
-tab-title:    Meet Passionate Gamers, Takeshi and Hiroshi
+tabTitle:     Meet Passionate Gamers, Takeshi and Hiroshi
 title:        Meet Passionate Gamers, <em class='game-title'>Takeshi and Hiroshi</em>
-type:         [review]
+postType:     [review]
 desc:         "Takeshi and Hiroshi review: If you're willing to sit through a bit of repetitive gameplay to get to the heart of a touching story, take a moment to learn more about the lives of Takeshi and his cute little brother Hiroshi, who loves games as much as we do."
 tagline:      "\"If you're willing to sit through a bit of repetitive gameplay to get to the heart of a touching story, take a moment to learn more about the lives of Takeshi and his cute little brother Hiroshi, who loves games as much as we do.\""
 date:         2020-05-10
-release-date: 2019-11-01
+releaseDate:  2019-11-01
 image:        TakeshiAndHiroshi.png
 video:        https://www.youtube.com/embed/A8KrPQEaOpM
 author:       Brenda Zhang
-author-url:   brenda
+authorUrl:    brenda
 categories:   ["visual novel", strategy, review, story]
 tags:         ["Takeshi and Hiroshi", "Oink Games", "puppet animation", iOS]
 ---